Your text here.

-First and foremost, your child’s class teacher is responsible for ensuing your child’s needs are met and for keeping you up to date in terms of progress.
-All parents are invited to attend parents evening and at these meetings the class teacher will share with you a termly provision map outlining any additional support your child may be getting.
-You are welcome to have a copy, please just ask your teacher.
+First and foremost, your child’s class teacher is responsible for ensuring that your child’s needs are met and for keeping you up to date with their progress.
+All parents are invited to attend parents’ evening and at these meetings the class teacher will share with you a termly provision map outlining any additional support your child may be getting.
+Paper copies are available for you to take, please just ask the teacher.
 You are of course welcome to discuss your child’s progress at any time in the year.
-If you would like to see your child’s teacher, please do call the office to arrange a time.
+Please email or call the office to arrange a time.

 - Ø to give children the support they need at the earliest possible age,

-- to prevent learning problems later at school,
+- Ø to prevent learning problems later at school,

-- to help children to behave appropriately,
+- Ø to help children to behave appropriately,

-- to use their curiosity constructively, improve their self-esteem and develop confidence through close and trusting relationships with adults;
+- Ø to use their curiosity constructively, improve their self-esteem and develop confidence through close and trusting relationships with adults

-- to provide on-going assessment and support for children showing signs of emotional stress and/or behavioural difficulties in order to enable them to access the curriculum and participate fully in school life
+- Ø to provide on-going assessment and support for children showing signs of emotional stress and/or behavioural difficulties in order to enable them to access the curriculum and participate fully in school life

-- to work in partnership with class teachers and parents to enable consistency of approach, both at home and at school.
+- Ø to work in partnership with class teachers and parents to enable consistency of approach, both at home and at school.

 Alexis Carpenter – email@example.com

 Carly Harries – firstname.lastname@example.org

 This will give you information on how we work with children with Special Educational Needs at Potters Gate School.

 Parents may find the information on the following website useful.
 The website provides information on all the organisations that are available for adults and children with SEND.
 If you would like help with navigating the website please do not hesitate in contacting Mrs Carpenter, our Senco on 01252 715619 or email@example.com